fbpx

 Once selected, draw a rough outline around the lightning bolt.

-Once the bolt is selected, use Control + C and Control + V (Windows) or Command + C and Command + V (Mac) to copy and paste the isolated bolt into a new layer.
+Once the bolt is selected, use Control + C and Control + V (Win) or Command + C and Command + V (Mac) to copy and paste the isolated bolt into a new layer.
+You can then delete the original layer with the whole bolt image.

-Step 10: Remove The Black Around The Lightning
+Step 10: Remove The Black Around The Lightning By Changing The Blend Mode To Screen

 To remove all of the black around the lightning bolt, all you need to do is change the layer’s blend mode.
-In the Layers panel, make sure that the layer with the lightning bolt is active by clicking on it.
+In the Layers Panel, make sure that the layer with the lightning bolt is active by clicking on it.
+In the Blend mode menu (which says Normal by default), click to activate the dropdown menu.
+In the dropdown menu, select Screen

 The result will show just the lightning and make the black transparent.

-Step 11: Place The Bolt In The Right Spot
+Step 11: Place The Bolt In The Right Spot With Control/Command + T To Open Transform

 As you can see, my bolt is horizontal, but I need it to be vertical.
 Press Control + T (Win) or Command + T (Mac) to activate the Transform adjustment.
 With Transform active, you can rotate, stretch, and shrink the bolt in any way needed.